vootelerotov/renovator/README.md

 Renovator helps to keep your dependency update PR-s under control.

-If you use Renovate or Dependebot, you might have noticed that they create a lot of PR-s.
+If you use Renovate or Dependabot, you might have noticed that they create a lot of PR-s.

 Renovator helps to keep them under control by merging them semi-automatically.